 Burundi is a small country (27,830 km²) and one of the five poorest countries in the world.
 It is the second most densely populated country in Africa with around 11.2 million people and 470 inhabitants/km².
 Almost 65% of its population live below the poverty line, contributing to rank Burundi 180th out of 186 countries on the Human Development Index.
 Poverty affects tremendously all ethnicities living in rural areas and it’s disproportionate with women.

 In 2009 the DU program reached the country to support all those people who did not have any mean to have access to ICTs, in an area of the world where the infrastructures were dramatically lacking.

-As of September 2019 over 88.000 students have been trained, having the chance to improve their lives.
+Since then the Program has continued to grow and as of December 2019 over 91,000 students have been trained, having the chance to improve their lives.

 To understand deeply what to bridge the digital divide really means in a disadvantaged area, the ST Foundation would like to invite you to listen to Chantal’s words.
 Who is she?
 Chantal is a former student of our DU Program who, full of determination, was ready to walk 10 hours a day to attend an informatics class, to have access to a better future.

 Please discover her full story in the video we realized.